WHCC Phase 1 Capital Campaign

 History.
 Philosophy.
 Legacy.

-Europe has shaped centuries of philosophy, literature, architecture, classical arts, education, and cultural influence.
+Centuries of philosophy, literature, architecture, classical tradition, and cultural influence.
 This center explores history, innovation, artistic achievement, evolving identity, and the enduring legacy of European culture across generations.

 WHCC Headquarters